Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 ## Data Cleaning and Exploratory Analysis

 The data cleaning process begins by filling all `0` ratings with NaN since a rating of 0 implies that the recipe has yet to be rated, the lowest rating one can give is 1, thus it makes sense to treat 0 as a missing value as oppossed to a low rating.
 Then, the average rating per recipe was calculated and added to a column named `avg_rating`.
-As far as missing values go, they can be mainly found in the `description`, `rating`, and `avg_rating` columns; which is reasonable since we've changed all ratings of 0 to missing to better represent unrated recipes, and not all recipes have a written description on the site.
-There's a single missing value for each `user_id`, `name`, and `review_date`, they will be left as is for the time being to preserve their other column values, but will drop them as necessary should the analysis require it.

 We have added a `taglist` column by processing the `tags` column to represent actual lists instead of one long string of tags, both columns were kept in order to access tags as needed.
 All date columns were transformed to datetime objects, and `date` was renamed to `review_date` for clarity.
 Since the initial merge resulted in two `id` and `recipe_id` columns for the same recipe identifier, and the other column containing an identifier pertains to contributors and is aptly named `contributor_id`; we will drop `id` and change its type from float to int to save some memory.